I Dreamed a Dream (album): Composition

-Reception and commercial performance
+Reception

 I Dreamed a Dream sold approximately 134,000 copies in the United Kingdom on its first day of release alone, and approximately 300,000 copies by Friday, 27 November.
 Sales of 411,820 copies made it the largest first week sales of any debut album in UK chart history.
 The album debuted at No. 1 in Australia, selling 164,973 in the first week of release and has been certified 9× Platinum (630,000 units shipped).
 In New Zealand, the album was certified 3× Platinum for shipping over 45,000 copies after just one week of release while debuting at number 1; the album was certified 8× Platinum (120,000 units shipped) three weeks after its release.
 The Japanese market regarded it as a classical music album, and it debuted at No. 5 on the Oricon weekly comprehensive charts with around 36,000 copies, and climbed to No. 3 the next week.

 In the United States, the album debuted at number one on the Billboard 200 with approximate sales of 701,000 units, becoming the best sales week for an album in the United States for 2009.
-I Dreamed a Dream broke the record for the highest debut by a new solo female artist in the SoundScan era (post 1991)., and the oldest artist to reach number-one with a debut album at 49 years old.
+I Dreamed a Dream broke the record for the highest debut by a new solo female artist in the SoundScan era (post 1991), and Boyle became the oldest artist to reach number-one with a debut album, at 49 years old.
 It also became the biggest opening sales week of 2009 in the U.S., beating out Eminem's Relapse which sold 608,000.
 It stayed at number one for five consecutive weeks, selling in excess of half a million copies each week, bringing her total U.S. sales over to 2.9 million copies.
 It is the fastest-selling debut album to reach two million in sales and was 2009's second biggest-selling album.
 In just 6 weeks it sold 3.1 million sold according to SoundScan; behind Taylor Swift's Fearless which sold 3.21 million since being released one year prior on 11 November 2008.
 The album moved 3,974,000 copies in the United States to date.
 The album sold over 3.5 million copies worldwide in its first three weeks of release, and by January 2011 sold 14 million.
 It received a Grammy Award nomination for Best Pop Vocal Album but lost to Lady Gaga's The Fame Monster.